-As of December 31, 2014, the Company was in compliance with the EBITDA covenant and is in compliance with all other administrative covenants.
-At December 31, 2014, there was approximately \$500,000 available on the line of credit.
+As of March 31, 2015, the Company was in compliance with the EBITDA covenant and all other administrative covenants.
+At March 31, 2015, there was approximately \$800,000 available on the line of credit.
+The interest expense related to the lines of credit for the three and six months ended March 31, 2015 and 2014 approximated \$122,000 and \$201,000, and \$68,000 and \$141,000, respectively.

 On March 31, 2014, the Company entered into a Securities Purchase Agreement (the "SPA") with Aracle SPF I, LLC ("Aracle") pursuant to which Aracle has the right to acquire up to 12 units (the "Units"), for \$50,000 per Unit, with each Unit consisting of 250,000 shares of common stock of the Company and 125,000 common stock purchase warrants.
 The warrants are exercisable 6 months after issuance, have a term of 4 years, and have an exercise price of \$0.25 per warrant share.
 The SPA contains standard representations, warranties, and covenants.
 In addition, the SPA contains a price adjustment mechanism that requires the Company, with certain exceptions, to issue additional shares of common stock to the investor in the event the Company, within 12 months of the initial closing under the SPA, issues certain equity securities at a price per share less than \$0.20, provided, however, as long as the Company is listed on the NYSE MKT the total number of shares issuable under the foregoing adjustment provision may not exceed 19.9% of the Company's outstanding shares of common stock on March 30, 2014.
-Further, in the event the Company is delisted from the NYSE MKT while Aracle owns at least 51% of the shares issued to it under the SPA, the Company shall issue an additional 3,000,000 shares to Aracle, and the 12 month price adjustment period shall be extended to 36 months.
+Further, in the event the Company is delisted from the NYSE MKT while Aracle owns at least 51% of the shares issued to it under the SPA, the Company shall issue an additional 3.000.000 shares to Aracle, and the 12 month price adjustment period shall be extended to 36 months.
 The Company agreed to appoint two new members to the Company's Board of Directors within 60 days of the initial closing, which new members are subject to the prior approval of Aracle.
 The Company granted Aracle piggyback registration rights with respect to the shares and the shares of common stock underlying the warrants.
 The warrants do not include any price protection clause.